|A quick Google search can find you plenty of healthy living tips, but self-care also includes the mind. Here's our experience with Tarot.

 So, what’s a girl to do?
 Turn to tarot, that’s what.

-Witchcraft as a form of mindfulness is experiencing a bit of a resurgence at the moment – be it thanks to instagramable alters, celebrity endorsement of crystals to astrological memes (who hasn’t at this point felt personally victimized by @notallgeminis at this point?
+Witchcraft as a form of mindfulness is experiencing a bit of a resurgence at the moment – be it thanks to instagramable alters, celebrity endorsement of crystals, or astrological memes (who hasn’t at this point felt personally victimized by @notallgeminis at this point?
 I HAVE BEEN SEEN.

 That said, I tend to take the general mysticism with a pinch of salt – and instead when dining at the spiritual buffet taken a build my own approach.
 Ritual’s became a way to foster routine and structure (something that my black dog benefits from) and mantras became setting of intention.
 And tarot?
 Well tarot became a form of meditation.
 Or more so a form of checking in.